secmohammed/artify/README.md

 ### 1. Require the Package

-After creating your new Laravel application you can include the Jarvis package with the following command:
+After creating your new Laravel application you can include the Artify package with the following command:

 ```bash
 composer require secmohammed/artify:dev-master